Information relating to the Seniors Section at Beeston Fields Golf Club

 navy blue sweater and white polo shirt, both embroidered with the Club Badge.

-This is an Honours Board Competition and a qualifying event for handicap purposes.
+This is a qualifying competition for handicap purposes.